edgedelta/docs/docs/configuration/outputs-archives.md

 The **Azure Event Hub Trigger** output will stream notifications and alerts to a specified Remedy URL.

 > **Before you begin**
 >
-> To enable this integration, you must have an Azure AD token.
+> To create this output, you must have an Azure AD token.
 >   * To learn how to create an Azure AD token, review this [document from Microsoft](https://docs.microsoft.com/en-us/rest/api/eventhub/get-azure-active-directory-token).

 Review the following parameters that you can configure in the Edge Delta Admin portal: